lenmetson/speech-time/data_pres/notes.md

 As we already know how to operationalize pre-existing libraries for syllable count, here are some insights we would like to draw from the data:
 - average and median number of syllables by gender
-- whether this discrepency also exists on twitter
+- whether this discrepency also exists on Twitter
 - perform some sentiment analysis on speeches to see if a gender-related lexic is found at a higher rate in women's speeches than in men's speeches.

 ## Slide 3.3: Visualisations planned